 Value Per Visit

-Businesses need to know how much each website visitor and the potential customer is worth.
+Businesses need to know how much each website visitor and potential customer is worth.
 This metric is a rough estimate, since someone may visit your website several times before buying while other customers may not use your website at all.
 The simplest version of this metric is dividing all revenue from the website by the total number of visitors.

 A good way to gauge the value per visit is to determine how much each customer demographic spends on average and compare this to your website visitor demographic profile.
 This information can help you optimize your website to attract your most valuable customers and reduce the number of visitors unlikely to buy anything.